Afshana123/eng88_oop_packages/README.md

 ---

-Inheritances lets one object aquire the properties and methods of another class
+Inheritance lets one object acquire the properties and methods of another class

 You can derive classes from a base class